The University of Manchester has one of the UK's top-rated Music departments for research.

 We regularly host major conferences, symposia and workshops, as well as practice-led festivals of new music.
 These include New Music North West and the biannual festivals of acousmatic music mounted by Manchester Theatre in Sound (MANTIS).

-Our term-time Thursday research afternoons encompass workshops, masterclasses, research fora and seminars, ensuring that Manchester fosters a lively and inspiring environment for musical research.
+Our weekly term-time Thursday research afternoons encompass workshops, masterclasses, research fora and seminars, ensuring that Manchester fosters a lively and inspiring environment for musical research.

 Find out more about research centres, networks and groups in Music at Manchester.